Homeschooling High School

 Many Christian schools have their own accreditation agency which regulates their coursework based on Biblical standards.
 While their diplomas are “accredited” by their accrediting agency, their diplomas are not “accredited” in the eyes of the public school system.
 Other Christian schools and private schools choose not to belong to any accrediting agency and therefore do not offer “accredited” diplomas.
 Homeschool diplomas are not “accredited.”

-If your child transfers from one school to another, his credits will be accepted without question by all schools who belong to the same accrediting agency.
 His credits may or may not be accepted if his previous school does not belong to the same accrediting agency.
 It's totally up to the school's discretion.This is true for elementary and secondary schools as well as for colleges and trade schools.

 Most colleges and trade schools do not require diplomas from homeschooled students.
 Instead they base their decision to enroll on transcripts, testing, and interviews.
 For those few colleges and trade schools that do require diplomas, your child may have to take the GED.
-We do not recommend taking the GED unless it is completely necessary as a GED indicates to perspective employers that the child dropped out of school.
+We do not recommend taking the GED unless it is completely necessary as a GED indicates to prospective employers that the child dropped out of school.
 To decide whether or not your child needs an accredited diploma, contact the school system or college where your child wants to attend.

 High School Graduation